Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 ### Step 1: Data sorcing and Documentation

 I began by retrieving a raw AATF image from the OpenCell online database, prioritizing a sample with distinct objects and minimal pre-processing.
 To maintain experimental integrity.
-I made sure that the particles in the image were clearly distinguishable from the background and that the image was not pre-processed.
+I made sure that the particles in the image were clearly distinguishable from the background.

 ### Step 1: Opening and Preparation of the Image